arthanson/django-genericadmin/README.markdown

 )
 </pre>

-Link or copy `genericadmin.js` from `genericadmin/media/js` to your asset directory and set `GENERICADMIN_JS`.
-The path will be prepended with your `MEDIA_URL` setting.
+Link or copy `genericadmin/media/js/` to your asset directory and set `GENERICADMIN_JS` to your path.

 ## Usage